 Two NMD file formats are available for batch file upload that correspond to a respective BI-RADS® edition.

 NMD Version 2.x, based on BI-RADS® 4th Edition (2004)

 NMD Version 3.x, based on BI-RADS® 5th Edition (2013)

-You are strongly encouraged to use the Version 3.0/3.1/3.2 format since, at some point, Version 2.0/2.1/2.2 will be considered obsolete and no longer accepted by the NMD.
-Version 3.0/3.1/3.2 is also a more robust format that captures data for ultrasound, MRI, and combination exams in addition to mammography.
+You are strongly encouraged to use the Version 3.x format which is a more robust format that captures data for ultrasound, MRI, and combination exams in addition to mammography.

 Certain types of mammography exams are excluded from the NMD: